Close

 Results – Final product(s)

-• Maps and time series of ground movements detected at pilot sites using satellite image analysis
+• Maps and time series of ground movements detected at pilot sites through satellite image analysis

 • Inventory of new unstable areas to complement existing inventories.